yash-hu/Bank-management-frontend/README.md

 # For backend of this project
-See Bank Management API repository
+See Bank Management API repository.
-Database queries and procedures will be provided soon...
+# Database queries and procedures will be provided soon...

 # UI Previews
 ![image](https://github.com/yash-hu/Bank-management-frontend/assets/127395005/40cdb50e-a143-4bdd-ab6c-9431d879d9f6)